-The Master of Arts degree in English is a two-year program, available on a full-time or part-time basis, involving course work and the mandatory completion of a graduate thesis.
-Upon admission into the English MA program, each student will be assigned a supervisor, who will work closely with the student to monitor his or her program of study and progress.
-In consultation with supervisors and supervisory committee members, each student will choose courses designed to complement and inform the proposed thesis research, completing most of the course work during the first year of the program.
-The second year will be devoted primarily to the production of the thesis.
+The Master of Arts degree in English is available on a full-time or part-time basis.
+Students may choose a course-based MA option (plus ENGL 770) or the coursework and graduate thesis option.
+Upon admission into the English MA program, each student is assigned a supervisor, who works closely with the student to monitor their program of study and progress.
+In consultation with supervisors and supervisory committee members, each student chooses courses designed to complement and inform the proposed research area, completing most of the course work during the first year of the program.
+The second year is devoted primarily to the production of the thesis or, in the case of the course-based MA, to the completion of coursework and the major research paper.

 Applicants to the UNBC English MA program must follow the admission requirements outlined in Section 1.0 of the Graduate Academic Calendar.
-Entrance to the MA is competitive; only applicants with a record of excellence will be admitted.
+Entrance to the MA is competitive; only applicants with a record of excellence are admitted.
 Therefore, applicants must provide the following information with their applications:

-- a senior-level undergraduate research paper as a writing sample: - undergraduate transcripts; - strong letters of academic recommendation: - strong letter of intent; - evidence of interest in the MA's areas of research specialization (Literature, Culture, Place); - the name of the faculty member who is willing to supervise their thesis work (if possible).
+- a senior-level undergraduate research paper as a writing sample: - undergraduate transcripts; - strong letters of academic recommendation: - strong letter of intent; - evidence of interest in the MA's areas of research specialization (Literature, Culture, Place); - the name of the faculty member who is willing to supervise their thesis work or major research paper (if possible).

-Application deadlines are found in this calendar under "Semester Dates" or online at: www.unbc.ca/calendar/graduate, also under "Semester Dates."
-The English MA Program accepts students for the September Semester.
+Application deadlines are found in this calendar under Admissions and Regulations, or online at www.unbc.ca/calendar/graduate (under Semester Dates).
+The English MA program accepts students for the September Semester.